IP phones are the endpoints of a telephone system using VoIP technology. IP phones are often referred to as VoIP or SIP phones.

 - the employees are not tech-savvy and prefer the well-known buttons interface

-- your employees make multiple calls a day, for instance working in a call center.
+- your employees make multiple daily calls, for instance, working in a call center.

 WE RECOMMEND: